 Anecdotal evidence shows many dog owners don’t go on holiday because they don’t know what possibilities exist to take their best friends with them.
-Potential day trippers stay at home, or don’t venture to enjoy a meal after a day out, because they don’t know there are lots of places that will welcome their dog.
-The truth is there’s ample opportunity in the dog friendly tourism sector; it’s just a case of drawing it to the attention of responsible dog owners.
+Potential day-trippers stay at home or don’t venture to enjoy a meal after a day out, because they don’t know there are lots of places that will welcome their dog.
+The truth is there’s ample opportunity in the dog-friendly tourism sector; it’s just a case of drawing it to the attention of responsible dog owners.

 So what’s involved in attracting a slice of this steadily growing tourism and leisure segment?
 Clearly the basic product has to be right, whether accommodation, ‘attraction’ or catering.
 Businesses have to make their minds about how to position their offer but, if they want to attract dog owners too, they will need to understand their potential needs.

-Dogpeople developed a unique dog friendly rating system to help its advertisers understand the likely issues and to help them differentiate themselves from the competition.
+Dog people developed a unique dog-friendly rating system to help its advertisers understand the likely issues and to help them differentiate themselves from the competition.
 The system can also help guests be responsible during their visit.
 It draws attention to a range of services many dog owners will find useful including walks and veterinary information, facility to eat breakfast (and other meals) accompanied by one’s dog and emergency food supplies or ‘scoop bags’ in case owners forget to pack them.
 Providing guests with as much up to date relevant information as possible – both positive and ‘negative’ – enables them to make good choices and generates customer satisfaction by avoiding disappointment.

 Dog owners too should think carefully about their dogs’ needs on holiday.
 Firstly there’s the journey.
-Make sure your dog is properly secured in the car (for both his safety and yours), plan sufficient stops and ensure fresh water is available for him (The Blue Cross provide a range of information leaflets, including one on moving home and travelling with your dog).
+Make sure your dog is properly secured in the car (for both his safety and yours), plan sufficient stops and ensure freshwater is available for him (The Blue Cross provide a range of information leaflets, including one on moving home and travelling with your dog).

 If travelling to or from the UK you’ll need to plan your Channel crossing and find out about pet passport arrangements.
-Different carriers have different arrangements, some are more dog friendly than the others.
-Brittany Ferries have thought through the issues and provide information on both the Pet Travel Scheme and its own pet transport conditions.
+Different carriers have different arrangements, some are more dog friendly than others.
+Brittany Ferries have thought through the issues and provided information on both the Pet Travel Scheme and its own pet transport conditions.

 You’ll need to think about your destination, does it have what you need for a canine inclusive holiday or day out?
-Finally don’t forget to do the dog’s packing for him; among other things he’ll need his usual food, his bed, his lead and scoop bags, some treats and maybe a toy or two.
+Finally don’t forget to do the dog’s packing for him; among other things, he’ll need his usual food, his bed, his lead and scoop bags, some treats and maybe a toy or two.

 Some accommodation providers make additional charges for dogs but these are generally small compared to kenneling.
 If you take your dog with you on holiday or a short break neither the family, nor you nor the dog will incur the emotional cost of leaving him behind.
 What is also important, you’ll all enjoy the experience more for being together.

-By Alan Nutten (Dogpeople director)
+By Alan Nutte